AdobeDocs/analytics.en/help/components/classifications/sets/manage/set-manager.md

 ---
 # Manage classificaton sets

 You can create, rename, edit, consolidate, delete, and tag classification sets in the Classification sets management interface.
 You can also filter on and search for specific classification sets.

 To manage classification sets:

-* Select **[!UICONTROL Components]** in the main interface, then select **[!UICONTROL Classification sets]**.
+1. Select **[!UICONTROL Components]** in the main interface, then select **[!UICONTROL Classification sets]**.
+1. Select **[!UICONTROL Jobs]**.

 ## Classification sets manager